umakajan/supper-club-prototype/README.md

 - The following business rules constrain API access:
   - Anyone can read menu items.
   - Only users with a menu-admin role are authorized to create, update, or delete menu items.
+- menu item has following properties:
+  - id: (number) Unique identifier for the item record
+  - name: (string) Name of the item
+  - price: (number) Price of the item in dollars
+  - description: (string) Description of the item
+  - image: (string) URL pointing to the item's image

 ## Future Implementation

 - store data in an external database
+- use webpack dev server

 ## Learning Resources